everydeveloper/node-express-course/responses/01-environment.md

 Open the folder you just cloned in your favorite text editor.
 You should have a few files already created:
 ```
-middleware.js
 .gitignore
 server.js
 ```
-The server file will be the main one we use, and middleware will be used near the end.
+The server file will be the main one we use.
 In the .gitignore folder, you should see this line at the top `/node_modules`

 Express (the server library we will install) is a node_module.
 Rather than track the entire library in our git history, we will create a package.json file, which will allow us to install and save node modules.